DoSomething/infrastructure/docs/serverless-guide.md

 ### Step 2: Add HTTP Endpoints (optional)
 Often, we'll want our functions to be accessible via the internet.
 To do so, let's add an [API Gateway](https://aws.amazon.com/api-gateway/):

+**Note:** At the moment, we only "officially" support using API Gateway as a proxy.

 ```hcl
 module "gateway" {
   source = "shared/api_gateway_proxy"